-The buddha's belly bamboo ( Bambusa ventricosa ) naturally produces big culms, with sizes similar to thorny bamboo or kawayan tinik ( Bambusa blumeana ), bayog ( Bambusa sp.) and botong ( Gigantochloa levis ).
+The buddha belly bamboo ( Bambusa ventricosa ) naturally produces big seeds, with sizes similar to thorny bamboo or kawayan tinik ( Bambusa blumeana ), bayog ( Bambusa sp.)
+And botong ( Gigantochloa levis ).
 These plant species are among those recommended for growing bamboo to mitigate global warming and for commercial purposes.

 But with little effort and patience, you can produce a dwarf clump which is ideal as a bamboo bonsai and as a landscape specimen.

 I first learned about bamboo bonsai from an old printed publication.
-It said that to produce a dwarf bamboo, the leafsheaths which cover the growing culm should be progressively removed.
-I tried following the technique, but I failed.
+It said that to produce a dwarf bamboo, the leaf sheaths which cover the growing culm should be regularly removed.
+I tried applying the technique, but I failed.
 I guess I was then too impatient because I stopped experimenting.

 Then came the unexpected bonus.
-I happened to pass by a homelot with a hedge of dwarf buddha's belly in front.
-A few days later, I went back to the lot and bought some offsets.
+I happened to be home to a hedge or dwarf buddha's belly in front.
+The maximum height of the plants was about 1 meter.
+A few days later, I went back and bought some offsets.

-So how do we make an otherwise tall buddha belly dwarf?
+So what do we do with other tall buddha belly dwarf?

-Just remove the spearleaf from the shoot once it reaches a height to your liking.
+Easy.
+Just remove the flag leaf from the shoot once it reaches a height to your liking.
 Do this regularly.
-The spear leaf is the tipmost, unopened leaf of the plant.
+The flag leaf is the uppermost, unopened leaf of the plant.

-Tighten your fingers on the spearleaf, then pull upward.
+Tighten your fingers on that leaf at the top, then pull upward.
 I shouldn't be worried, the plant will not die.
 If it does, it’s for another reason.
 Instead, it will promote the growth of branches.